[3.9] Necromantic Scribe - [6k+ Life] [All Content] [2.5M+ dps] [Fun Playstyle]

 Pierce can be run prior to using Projectile Weakness curse.

-Keep Barrage level 3 or lower to reduce the mana cost.
+Keep Barrage level 1 to reduce the mana cost.
 We don't lose any damage from this as our damage comes from Soulrend.

 Make sure to turn on "Always attack without moving" for Barrage (click the skill on your bar, click on the toggle at the top).